munin-monitoring/munin/doc/architecture/index.rst

 ^^^^^^^^^

 - Each Munin master may monitor one or more Munin nodes (1:n)
-- More than one Munin master may monitor one or more Munin nodes (n:m)
+- More than one Munin master may monitor one or more Munin nodes (n:m).
-    - Does this confuse lightly stupid plugins?
-    - Is "multi-master" configurations tested, known and/or documented?
-    - Does the Plugin-writing-howto describe how the plugin should behave if queried more often than in five minutes intervals and/or from different Munin masters?
+  Multi-master configurations are supported.
+Each master maintains its own independent set of RRD files.
+Plugins should be idempotent and not depend on being called from only one master.
 - Each Munin node controls one or more plugins (1:n)
 - Each plugin returns, when queried:
     - One or more general directives to control the plugin itself, with corresponding values